 I love creating and get a natural high from colour and nature, which I guess puts me in the artistic bracket.
 I like art, photography, writing, music, crafts – basically anything that is creative.
 Double rainbows, the multicoloured hues of Autumn, crystal clear azure water all, sunbeams, snow falling silently lit by lamplight or conversely, a gleaming 916 Ducatti or a Jag will also do it for me (it’s the designs lines).

 But best of all I love travelling, meeting people and experiencing new cultures.
 It constantly brings home to me how privileged I am to live in an economically thriving country.
 It also reminds me that there is more to life than Wii, money and possessions such as life, love, friendship, nature, and community.

-Recently I had a health scare and decided that it was about time I wrote about some of the wonderful people I have met in my life, share some of my life experiences and the amazing journeys I have been on.
+Three years ago I was diagnosed with cysts in my ovaries – they thought I had ovarian cancer and whilst waiting for the operation d decided that it was about time I wrote about some of the wonderful people I have met in my life, share some of my life experiences and the amazing journeys I have been on.
+I was lucky the cysts were benign and three years on I have been able to continue to travel and write about my experiences.
 Hopefully you’ll find them entertaining.
 Who knows maybe there’s book in me yet!

 All images and stories are the property of Sue Llewellyn @copyright sue llewellyn